 Protect Your Income

 Make sure you have adequate life insurance coverage, especially if your family relies on your income or you stay home to provide care for children or relatives.
 You may also want to consider disability income insurance to provide needed income in case you’re unable to work.
 The good news is there is life and disability insurance available to you through Chevron at two times your annual salary.

 Investing your money wisely can help you reach your goals.
 You’ll want to keep some savings in low-risk investments (such as money market accounts) where the money is easily accessible.
 For long-term goals, consider investments that have more earning potential, such as stocks and bonds, and funds that invest in the stock market.
 Chevron’s 401(k) plan is a smart and convenient way to invest for the future — especially since Chevron matches a portion of your contributions.

 Investing doesn’t have to be complicated.
 Start with a few basic strategies and build up your knowledge as you go, or enlist the help of a financial professional.
 Choosing a portfolio of investments and following your progress will be a learning experience.

-I’d be happy to sit down with you and discuss some ways to make sure make sure the money you earn at Chevron is going as far as possible.
-Because I work with Chevron executives, managers, employees and retirees, I'm knowledgeable about your various compensation plans and benefit offerings, plus other issues specific to Chevron employees (in addition to the retirement, investment, and estate planning issues everybody faces).
-In fact, chances are you may know one of my Chevron clients and you can ask them how working with an advisor has helped them.
+We’d be happy to sit down with you and discuss some ways to make sure make sure the money you earn at Chevron is going as far as possible.
+Because we work with Chevron executives, managers, employees and retirees, we're knowledgeable about your various compensation plans and benefit offerings, plus other issues specific to Chevron employees (in addition to the retirement, investment, and estate planning issues everybody faces).
+In fact, chances are you may know one of our Chevron clients and you can ask them how working with an advisor has helped them.

 Consumer Expenditures—2010, September 27, 2011.
 Bureau of Labor Statistics http://www.bls.gov/news.release/cesan.nr0.htm